ulsyou/MERN/README.md

 * [Setup](#setup)

 ## General info
-This project made by `nguyenchihai2011 - Frontend dev` and `ulsyou - Backend dev`.
+This project made by `nguyenchihai2011 - Frontend` and `ulsyou - Backend`.

 ## Technologies
 Project is created with: